coursera-projects-mnmousa/coursera-machinelearning-python/README.md

-## 📝 Final Project: Rainfall Prediction Classifier
+## 📝 Final Project: Building a Rainfall Prediction Classifier
 This is the final project from the Coursera course **"Machine Learning with Python**" by IBM.

 ## 🔍 Project Summary